open-telemetry/opentelemetry-demo/CONTRIBUTING.md

 - Create a new Pull Request to update the deployment of the demo in the [OpenTelemetry Helm Charts](https://github.com/open-telemetry/opentelemetry-helm-charts) repo.
-- Create a new Pull Request which updates the Demo's Kubernetes manifest by running `make generate-kubernetes-manifests` and committing the changes.
+- After the Helm chart is released, create a new Pull Request which updates the Demo's Kubernetes manifest by running `make generate-kubernetes-manifests` and committing the changes.

 [docs]: https://opentelemetry.io/docs/demo/